Chord progressions in various keys

 Chord progressions in the key of G

 G major is perhaps the most viable of all keys for a guitarist.
-Especially when playing open chords is this a very convenient key to play in.
-Lots of famous songs composed in this key could be mention and some of them are “Knockin’ On Heaven’s Door”, “Brown Eyed Girl” and “Wonderful Tonight”.
-It is also very well suitable for country and bluegrass.
+Especially when playing open chords is this a very convenient key.
+Lots of famous songs composed in this key exists, some of them are “Knockin’ On Heaven’s Door”, “Brown Eyed Girl” and “Wonderful Tonight”.
+Key of G is also very well suitable for country and bluegrass.

 G – C – D – G